Laserbear/llmlens.c/README.md

 This is a fork of Karpathy's llm.c in the spirit of Neel Nanda's TransformerLens.
 The current goal is to enable efficient, easy Sparse Autoencoder (SAE) training and feature in easy to read pure C/CUDA.
 Eventually, a webserver where a python notebook can make queries for inputs to visualize as features.
 I was motivated to make this because a lot of the current SAE training code is not very good and I think there may be a considerable amount of overhead in the way that current tools access the activations for training SAEs.

+I plan to support single GPUs first and the multi GPUs secondarily.

 ## quick start (GPU)

 The "I don't care about anything I just want to train and I have a GPU" section.
 Run: